sangupta/sangupta.github.io/_posts/2015-03-24-windows-shell-and-wildcard-arguments-resolution.md

 title: Windows Shell and Wildcard Command-line argument resolution
 permalink: /tech/windows-shell-wildcard-argument-resolution.html
 tags: java, coding-techniques
+excerpt: Windows Shell parses any wildcard path arguments that you supply over the command line, before passing the arguments to the actual program that has been invoked.
 ---

 For quite some time I have been building command-line tools for easing my day-to-day work,